Car finance: Dealer financing

-Dealer financing, also known as indirect auto lending, is a common method offered by automobile dealerships to customers purchasing vehicles.
-In this arrangement, the dealership acts as an intermediary between the buyer and a third-party lender, such as a bank or finance company, and facilitates the loan on the buyer’s behalf.
-This process allows customers to secure financing at the point of sale rather than arranging it independently in advance.

-Dealer-arranged financing is a significant source of revenue for dealerships.
-According to the National Automobile Dealers Association (NADA), roughly 75–80 percent of new vehicle sales in the United States involve some form of dealer-arranged financing.
-Dealers typically receive compensation in the form of a “dealer reserve” or markup, the difference between the interest rate set by the lender (the “buy rate”) and the rate presented to the consumer (the “contract rate”).

-While convenient, dealer financing may not always be the most cost-effective option for buyers.
-Several studies and consumer protection agencies have noted that dealer markups can result in higher overall interest costs compared to direct lending from banks or credit unions.
-For instance, research has found that vehicles financed through dealerships may carry, on average, hundreds of dollars in additional costs due to financing markups or add-on products such as service contracts, gap insurance, or extended warranties.

-Regulatory scrutiny has occasionally focused on discriminatory or unfair lending practices in dealer-arranged financing.
-In several cases, investigations by the U.S. Department of Justice and the Consumer Financial Protection Bureau (CFPB) have resulted in settlements with lenders over allegations that discretionary dealer markups led to higher interest rates for minority borrowers.
+Dealer financing is an option automobile dealerships offer to customers purchasing a vehicle.
+It is a significant source of profit for dealerships, with estimates suggesting that 78 percent of all cars are financed through this method.
+However, dealer financing may not always be the most advantageous option for buyers.
+Studies have shown that the average per-unit finance cost can be higher when financing through a dealership than independent lenders.
+For example, one study found that the price increased by $674 when dealer financing was used, potentially due to additional products or services (an average of 4.63 add-ons per deal) in the financing package.

 Car leases

 A lease is a contractual agreement between a person who owns the property (lessor) and a person who gets to use it during the term of the lease (lessee).
 Usually, car leases allow the lessee to drive the car for a certain number of miles for a certain number of years.
 The lessee pays a fixed monthly payment for the privilege of driving the vehicle, and when the lease ends, the lessee returns the vehicle to the lessor.
 The lessee pays only for the value of the vehicle for the term of the lease.
 Lenders calculate lease payments based on the vehicle’s residual value, or what they estimate the car will be worth when the lease is over.